samplchallenges/SAMPL9/host_guest_instructions.md

 You must use the provided templates to upload your predictions:
 - [WP6_submission.txt](https://github.com/samplchallenges/SAMPL9/blob/master/host_guest/WP6/WP6_submissions.txt)

-File names must begin with "WP6" (as in the template files) and be followed by an underscore or dash.
+File names must begin with "WP6" or "bCD" (as in the template files) and be followed by an underscore or dash.
 The remainder of the filename is up to you.

 Note that the submission server runs on AWS and has a URL involving "elasticbeanstalk.com".
 It is also listed as "not secure" at present, but don't be concerned about that aspect.